-In addition to the straight passing off, there can also be:
+In addition to straight passing off, there can also be:

-- extended passing off – where a misrepresentation as to the particular quality of a product or service causes harm to another's goodwill
+- extended passing off - where misrepresentation of a particular quality of a product or service causes harm to another's goodwill

 - reverse passing off - where a trader markets another business' goods or services as being his own

 Raising an action of passing off can help you to prevent other people from using the goodwill associated with your business for their own benefit.

 To establish a claim for passing off, you must meet three key requirements: